liferay/liferay-docs/develop/tutorials/articles/search-and-indexing/enabling-search-and-indexing.markdown

 You'll explore each of these steps in the following sections.
 Before proceeding, make sure you're familiar with the following search and indexing terminology.

-- Liferay's search index contains a collection of *documents*.
+- A search index contains a collection of *documents*.
 These documents are not documents in the ordinary English sense of the word.
-Rather, they are Java objects that correspond to entities that have been saved to the database.
+Rather, they are Java objects that represent entities that have been saved to the database.

 - A document contains a collection of *fields* and their values.
 A document's fields represent the metadata about each document.
-Some typical fields are *title*, *content*, *description*, *create date*, *modified date*, *tags*, etc.
+Some typical fields are *title*, *content*, *description*, *create date*, *modified date*, *tags*, etc. A document's fields do not necessarily have to correspond to the associated entity's attributes.

 - A field can either *single-valued* or *multi-valued*.
 A single-valued field can have only one term.
 A multi-valued field can have multiple terms.
 A *term*